 The main areas of hot water usage in residential areas are bathroom and kitchen.
-Bathing consume up to 200 liters of hot water, depending on the type of dwelling, type of fixtures/ shower head and duration of bath.
+Bathing consumes up to 200 liters of hot water, depending on the type of dwelling, type of fixtures/showerhead and duration of bath.
 It also depends on the number of users and their age.
 Young people tend to use and waste more water as compared to adults.
 Women consume water than men.

 The amount of hot water used in the kitchen depends on how we wash our cooking utensils.
 For dishes washed by hand in a sink full of water will typically use around 10 liters of hot water.
 It is advisable to fill the sink with mixed hot and cold/ warm water and do cleaning and clearing before rinsing to avoid use of more hot water.
 This activity can saves a lot of hot water which otherwise goes waste.

-Here are a few tips to reduce our hot water wastage and for conserving our precious water:
+Here are a few tips to reduce hot water wastage and for conserving our precious water:

 - Turning the hot water faucet off while shaving or brushing your teeth.